The 20 Best JRPGs on Steam in 2023

 The game features 19 unique jobs to choose from that alter your combat style and progress through a variety of side missions or substories on top of the main story.

-The Final Fantasy series has been known for over three decades as one of the best story-rich JRPGs in video gaming history.
+The Final Fantasy series has been known for over three decades as one of the best story-rich JRPGs in history.
 Most of the Final Fantasy titles have turn-based combat where anyone can easily learn the mechanics.

 Once you get used to it, you can play other Final Fantasy titles and experience each story-rich campaign each time.
 Each Final Fantasy title has a separate story, but some of them have sequels if they become popular enough.